 Jump to other questions

 Once the application is validated and provided the Rapporteurs have confirmed that they have received the dossier, the EMA starts the procedure at the monthly starting date published on the EMA website.
-If, within a month from the start of the procedure, any other member of the CHMP has not received the requested parts of the dossier from the applicant, the EMA will stop the clock until confirmation is received that each member of the CHMP has been delivered the requested documentation.
-It is therefore important that applicants are able to provide a proof of delivery to Rapporteur, Co-Rapporteur and to CHMP members (upon request) to the EMA.
+If, within a month from the start of the procedure, any other Committee member has not received the requested parts of the dossier from the applicant, the EMA will stop the clock until confirmation is received that each member has been delivered the requested documentation.
+It is therefore important that applicants are able to provide a proof of delivery to Rapporteur, Co-Rapporteur and to Committee members (upon request) to the EMA.

 A timetable is prepared by the EMA in consultation with Rapporteur and Co-Rapporteur.
 This timetable is then proposed to the CHMP for adoption.